What are peak and off-peak hours for electricity?

 Unlike a standard electricity plan where you pay the same rate for electricity regardless of the time of day, Time of Use (TOU) plans vary the cost of electricity throughout the day.

-So, let's take a look at what peak and off-peak electricity hours are, and how you can use TOU plans to save money.
+Let's take a deeper look at peak and off-peak electricity hours, and how you can use TOU plans to save money.

 Peak electricity hours are a certain time of day at which energy consumption is at its highest.
 The specific hours that qualify the peak hours are not the same everywhere; they can vary depending on where you live, and the time of year.